 The highlight of working for these newspapers was covering the professional soccer team, New York Cosmos.
 I had the opportunity to travel with the team which included the great Pele, Franz Beckenbauer, Giorgio Chinaglia, Carlos Alberto and other outstanding players.

-I won an honorable mention award from the Professional Soccer Writers Association in 1977 for articles I wrote about Pele which appeared in The News Tribune.
+I won an honorable mention award from the Professional Soccer Reporters Association in 1977 for articles I wrote about Pele which appeared in The News Tribune.

 On December 28, 1978 I was presented a plaque by the Metuchen-Edison Soccer Club "in appreciation for outstanding soccer coverage in central New Jersey."

 I also helped create Greek Star Soccer Club out of New Brunswick which played in the second division of the Italian-American Soccer League of New Jersey.

 In 1973 I created and hosted The Voice of Greece radio program which was heard on WRSU-FM out of New Brunswick.
 The program is still on the air today on the Rutgers University radio station.
 In 1976 I created and hosted together with Thucydides (Duke) Markos,Greek Odyssey radio program which was heard on WJDM-AM out of Elizabeth, New Jersey.

 I married in 1978 and in the same year left for Greece where I continued my career in journalism as a foreign correspondent and working for local news media.

 I have been a member of the Foreign Press Association of Greece since 1979.
 While in the United States I was a member of The Newspaper Guild (New York branch), New Jersey Sports Writers Association and the Professional Soccer Reporters Association.